-Most recently, he completed the fifth and final season of Comedy Central’s Key & Peele, a show beloved by critics and fans alike.
+Most recently, he completed Comedy Central’s Key & Peele, a show beloved by critics and fans alike.
 Elevating the comedy sketches with his detailed designs and sets, Gary won a 2016 Art Directors Guild Award for the final season and was nominated for his first Primetime Emmy Award.

-Gary’s production design was recently showcased on Comedy Central’s mini-series, Time Traveling Bong, created by and starring Broad City’s Ilana Glazer, and premiered at the TriBeCa Film Festival.
+Gary’s production design has been showcased on Comedy Central’s mini-series, Time Traveling Bong, created by and starring Broad City’s Ilana Glazer, and premiered at the TriBeCa Film Festival.

 Many of the highest profile comedic talents around have entrusted him to design their programs and specials, including The Meltdown with Jonah and Kumail, @midnight hosted by Chris Hardwick, Workaholics starring Blake Anderson, Adam Devine and Anders Holm, Netflix's comedy special Reggie Watts: Spatial, the new Freeform late night talk show Truth & Iliza (Iliza Shlesinger), the new Fred Armisen special for Netflix, as well as the feature film What Now? starring Kevin Hart.

-Gary’s production design has bolstered programs across a wide range of networks and genres including Amazon Prime's Just Add Magic and Betas; TV Land’s Teachers; and TruTv’s Those Who Can’t.
+Gary’s production design has bolstered programs across a wide range of networks and genres including Amazon Prime's Just Add Magic and Betas; TV Land’s Teachers and TruTv’s Those Who Can’t.
 He also created and produced E!’s #1 Single with Lisa Loeb.
-Gary’s other upcoming projects include two ABC pilots, Downward Dog (picked up to series) and Randall & Hilda are Not a Couple; along with Melissa McCarthy’s project for TV Land, Nobodies and the sci-fi comedy Ghosted with Adam Scott and Craig Robinson for FOX.
+Gary’s upcoming projects include ABC's Downward Dog, Melissa McCarthy’s project for TV Land, Nobodies and the sci-fi comedy Ghosted with Adam Scott and Craig Robinson for FOX.